 The first thing you do is speak of Good and Evil, and only Good and Evil.
 It doesn't matter what you use it for: it can be politics or religion.
 But to ensorcel people you must always say you are the Good Guys and your opponents are the Bad Guys.
 You have to say you are "the greatest force for good in the world today" and those you define as your opponents are "the axis of evil."
-You must claim God is on your side and the Other Guy is on the your opponent's.
+You must claim God is on your side and the Other Guy is on the side of your opponent.

 I do not believe the idea of people being Pure Good and Pure Evil can be considered Christian, considering the horrendous problems that flow from the concepts.
 I am reminded of the answer Jesus gave to a woman who called him "Good Rabbi": "Why do you call me good?
-There is no one truly good except—that is, God."
+There is no one truly good except -- that is, God."
 But people as purely good or bad?
 No.